Book cover

 1. There are three types of classes or interfaces in the Composite pattern:

-Considering these classes, think of another example of the Composite pattern.
+Consider another example of the Composite pattern.
 Then answer:

 1. What is the client-visible interface?
 What methods does it define?